rcmcooperative/partner-TOSI/README.md

 This repository details the development and design of a community engagement strategy for Open Science at [The Neuro, McGill University](https://www.mcgill.ca/neuro/).

-This work has been comissioned by The Neuro’s [Tanenbaum Open Science Institute (TOSI)](https://www.mcgill.ca/neuro/open-science/tanenbaum-open-science-institute-tosi), under the Open Scientist in Residence Program.
+This work has been comissioned by The Neuro’s [Tanenbaum Open Science Institute (TOSI)](https://www.mcgill.ca/neuro/open-science/tanenbaum-open-science-institute-tosi), under the Open Scientist in Residence Program, September - December 2025.

 ---
 ## Contents